Not a trick question.

 (Clarification: I am not proposing the devolution of such public health agencies as CDC, FDA, NIH, and the Public Health Service; nor the Indian Health Service.
 I regard all of those agencies as constitutional, although undoubtedly some of their individual activities are not.

 (Technical note for budget wonks: According to the Congressional Budget Office’s January 2015 baseline, projected federal outlays next year will be $3.93 trillion, receipts $3.46 trillion, and the deficit about $470 billion.
-If we were to devolve all twelve laws next year, those respective figures would fall to roughly $2.73 trillion in outlays and $2.26 trillion in receipts, with the deficit remaining at $470 billion.
+If we were to devolve all of these laws next year, those respective figures would fall to roughly $2.73 trillion in outlays and $2.26 trillion in receipts, with the deficit remaining at $470 billion.
 But thanks to devolution, the budget would naturally come into balance within, I would predict, as little as three years.
-Without devolution, or something like it, I can’t see how the budget will ever balance.)
+Without devolution, or something like it, I cannot see how the budget will ever balance.)

 The Best Way Forward

-Obviously—unfortunately—devolution has zero chance of happening any time soon.
+Obviously — unfortunately — devolution has zero chance of happening any time soon.
 It would dramatically diminish the power of our bipartisan elite ruling class.
 Plus, it’s more change than our system can easily handle.

 So what should we do?
 We should enact incremental changes now that make devolution easier to achieve in the future.